edinburgh-napier/set09121/lectures/lecture11.md

 - Collision detection (intersection testing) lets us find our which bodies have come into contact.
 - Particle physics allow us to control the motion of objects without taking into account their size and shape.
 - Rigid body dynamics let us model how geometric objects interact.
-- Rigid body dynamics also let us determine what happens when two objects collide.
+- Rigid body dynamics also let us determine what happens when two objects collide: **Collision resolution**
-    - Collision resolution.
 - Box2D provides these core features (and a bit more) so we can do almost any type of 2D physical effect you can think of.

 ---